folio-org/stripes/doc/dev-guide.md

 ### Modules

 The unit of UI development is the _module_.
 A Stripes UI module is a self-contained chunk of UI that can be loaded into Stripes, and which therefore must conform to various requirements.
-The source-code for a modules is generally held in a git project whose name begins `ui-`.
+The source-code for a module is generally held in a git project whose name begins `ui-`.

 XXX describe requirements.